 Complications can include any of the following:

-- Bleeding—This may require blood transfusions.
-The doctor will try to minimize your risk, but you may want to consider banking some of your own blood in the weeks before surgery in case you need it during your operation.
+- Bleeding—This may require blood transfusions from others.
+Another option is to bank your own blood in the weeks before surgery in case you need it during your operation.

-- Damage to internal organs or blood vessels—Your doctor will try to minimize this complication as much as possible.
+- Damage to internal organs or blood vessels

 - Problems with other organs, such as the heart or kidneys—These are also very rare, but can be life-threatening.
 This type of complication is more likely to happen to a person who already has problems with these organs.